 There are lots of great resources if you want to dig deeper.
 We’d recommend:

-Most important of all, once you’ve decided to give your boss boot and open your own bar, sign up for iZettle and get the tools to build your business.
+Most important of all, once you’ve decided to give your boss boot and open your own bar, sign up for iZettle and get the tools you need to build your business.